October 7, 2014

 In Paris, a Celebrated Place for Protest Gets a Quietly Radical Facelift

-Paris’s historic center for dissent, Place de la République, gets an expansion and an update from the young architects of TVK agency.
+Paris’s historic center for dissent, Place de la République, gets an expansion and an update.

 Place de la République, a favorite hub for protesters in Paris, reopened after a three-year redesign process.